Rosewood1985/ai-sports-edge/memory-bank/unified-admin-dashboard-memory.md

 - Implement proper error handling and logging throughout the system
 - Use shared authentication middleware for both web and mobile platforms
 - Implement real-time updates via WebSockets for critical data
+- Optimize component rendering for mobile devices
+- Implement efficient data fetching with SWR caching
+- Use virtualization for long lists to improve performance